idealius/transpose_covid_timeseries/readme.md

 A. The regions are printed to the console if they have rates higher than sweden's total rate per capita.
 Other than that the rest is probably left over information used for debugging / confirmation.
 It's calculated on the fly for world data and hard-coded at .057% for state data comparison.

+Q. Why does it say "Sweden's last value x of y?"

+A. This is the last **total** of cases or deaths for Sweden.
+I somewhat arbitrarily chose it as a litmus test for other regions.
+You can ignore it as it doesn't affect the output data.

 ### Major Bugs
 9/11/2020: None known